Where to Stay in Istanbul First Time: Best Areas

 Galata is a good base for a visit to Istanbul, a vibrant district within a vibrant city.
 Perhaps you should look at the apartments for rent?

-Best Places to Stay in Istanbul in Galata:
+Best Places to Stay in Istanbul in Galata for first-timers:

 🔍MORE HOTELS GALATA